near/docs/docs/develop/node/troubleshooting/common-errors.md

 ***My node does not have enough peers and some peers are down.***

-Cause: My node has the average number of peers (12-15) and x number of peers are down (such during protocol upgrade when these nodes upgrade late and are kicked), the blocks can be missed.
+Cause: My node has the average number of peers (12-15) and x number of peers are down (such during protocol upgrade when these nodes upgrade late and are kicked), blocks can be missed.

 Solution:
 Restart your node and try to find new peers.
 A bad performing peer that is close to your node may cause your node to miss blocks.
 If a peer is malicious, you can consider using `“blacklist": [“KEY@IP:24567”]` in the `config.json` to ban the peer.